The pig-nosed turtle, or warradjan, is a strange-looking creature.

 Where to see it

-Pig-nosed turtles come out at night during Wurrgeng (June – August) to lay their eggs in sandy creek banks.
-The eggs hatch in Gunumeleng (October – December), when rising waters cover the nests and help hatchlings get to the safety of deeper water.
+Pig-nosed turtles come out at night during Wurrkeng (June – August) to lay their eggs in sandy creek banks.
+The eggs hatch in Kunumeleng (October – December), when rising waters cover the nests and help hatchlings get to the safety of deeper water.

 Warradjan have been on the menu in Kakadu for a very long time.
 Bone fragments have been found in ancient occupation sites, and the turtle appears in numerous rock paintings across Kakadu.
 Bininj/Mungguy people still eat these sought-after reptiles today.

 - Scientific name: Carettachelys insculpta

 Take the worry out of trip planning with expert tips from Kakadu rangers.